 This week a segment featured on Nine News highlighting a new speech program that is having a game-changing effect for people living with Parkinson’s.

-The programs featured in this segment are called SPEAK OUT and LOUD which uses individual therapy followed by group sessions to improve voice intensity and articulation through a range of exercises.
+The programs featured in this segment are called SPEAK OUT!® and The LOUD Crowd® which uses individual therapy followed by group sessions to improve voice intensity and articulation through a range of exercises.
 Colleen Kerr is a speech pathologist at Optimal Speech Pathology and describes the program as a game-changer for people living with Parkinson’s.

 In Australia one of the barriers to a speech pathologist is cost, medicare only cover 5 sessions per year but there is now a push to have this included in the National Disability Scheme.